sandipshaw26/React-Projecta/README.md

  This Project is for Accordian for creading amazing Faqs.
-You can select single or multiplr Faqs at a time by enable multiselect button
+You can select single or multiplr Faqs at a time by enable multiselect button.
+ Thanks!

 # Getting Started with Create React App